jenineharris/foundation-biostat-2021/README.md

 * Check-in/warm-up/Q & A (bring your questions)
 * R workshop
      + Last hour of class: Dr. Harris will be available for one-on-one in her zoom room 613 926 5756

-## Week 12 or 13 (November 11 or 18): Creating Reproducible Reports in R-Markdown

-BEFORE CLASS:

-* Watch video (To be added)

-DURING CLASS TIME (optional attendance in zoom room 613 926 5756):

-* One-on-one appointments (first hour; sign up on Canvas)
-* Check-in/warm-up/Q & A (bring your questions)
-* R workshop

 ## Week 14 (December 2): Book club (plan to be available during class time this week)